-GROSS: So how does electricity in the body compare to electricity that powers our appliances and our computers?
+GROSS: So how does electricity in the body, compare with electricity that powers our appliances and our computers?

-ASHCROFT: Well, I would say that bioelectricity is similar but not identical to the stuff that's in the sockets.
-Both are electric currents, and in both cases the electric current is nothing more than a flow of charged particles.
-But the stuff in our houses is carried by electrons, whereas the stuff in our bodies is carried by irons, salts such as sodium chloride, common salt in other words, the stuff you put on your meat.
+ASHCROFT: Well, I would say that bioelectricity is similar, but not identical, to the stuff that's in the sockets.
+Both are electric currents and in both cases, the electric current is nothing more than a flow of charged particles.
+But the stuff in our houses is carried by electrons, whereas the stuff in our bodies is carried by ions; salt, such as sodium chloride - common salt, in other words; the stuff you put on your meat.

-ASHCROFT: So let me begin by saying this is an extremely rare form of diabetes.
-It's not at all related to juvenile diabetes, which is the problem that's normally found in children.
-This is a rare form where you're actually born with the disease.
+ASHCROFT: So let me begin by saying, this is an extremely rare form of diabetes.
+It's not at all related to juvenile diabetes, which is the form that's normally found in children.
+This is a rare form, where you're actually born with the disease.
 But what's been marvelous about this is that having identified the cause of it, we've been able to offer a different therapy for people who are born with this disease.

-And when this little pore is open, irons can go through it.
-So they carry in this case an electric current.
-And when the pore is shut, the irons can't go through.
-And the movement of the irons triggers a series of events that influences whether insulin is secreted or not.
-So very simply put, when the pore is open, insulin is not released, and when the pore is shut, insulin is released.
+And when this little pore is open, ions can go through it.
+So they carry, in this case, an electric current.
+And when the pore is shut, the ions can't go through.
+And the movement of the ions triggers a series of events that influences whether insulin is secreted or not.
+So very simply put, when the pore is open, insulin is not released; and when the pore is shut, insulin is released.

-And glucose, or the rise in blood sugar, stimulates insulin secretion by closing these tiny pores.
-And what we found, together with a wonderful colleague of mine, Professor Andrew Hattersley, is that mutations, genetic defects, in the gene that makes this tiny pore cause it to be always open.
-So of course no insulin is ever released.
+And glucose - or the rise in blood sugar - stimulates insulin secretion by closing these tiny pores.
+And what we found - or, together with a wonderful colleague of mine, Professor Andrew Hattersley, is that mutations, genetic defects, in the gene that makes this tiny pore cause it to be always open.
+So of course, no insulin is ever released.